Research

 Professor Leaper maintains an ongoing interest in synthesizing our knowledge about gender.
 He is the author of numerous review chapters and meta-analyses on the psychology of gender (which are often co-authored with his graduate students or colleagues).
 A few recent examples are described below.

-Narrative reviews of theory and research.
+Integrative reviews of theory and research.
 Professor Leaper recently published a comprehensive review of theory and research on gender development for the prestigious Handbook of Child Psychology and Developmental Science (Leaper, 2015).
 Also, he presented a systematic review of research on gender similarities and differences in language during childhood and adulthood for the Oxford Handbook of Language and Social Psychology (Leaper, 2014).
 In addition, Leaper and a former graduate student completed a chapter reviewing theory and research on the psychology of boys for the APA Handbook of Men and Masculinity (Farkas & Leaper, 2016).
-Recently, he published a systematic and scoping review on the development and consequences of childhood gender segregation appearing in Gender and Sexuality Development (Leaper, 2022).
+Recently, he published a systematic and scoping review on the development and consequences of childhood gender segregation as well a proposed integrative theory in Gender and Sexuality Development (Leaper, 2022).

 Also, with colleague Professor Christia Brown, Professor Leaper conducted two integrative reviews.
 In one, they surveyed research on sexism in schools for Advances in Child Development and Behavior: The Role of Gender in Educational Contexts and Outcomes (Leaper & Brown, 2014).
 In another, they highlighted major ways that sexism affects children and adolescents in Child Development Perspectives (Leaper & Brown, 2018).

 Plea for increased theoretical integration.
 Professor Leaper has advocated for more integration across theories in developmental psychology.
-In a chapter appearing in Advances in Child Development and Behavior, Leaper (2011) identified some possible ways that different theories could be bridged, while also explaining reasons why this is often difficult to achieve in psychology.
-In a recent paper appearing in Gender and Sexuality Development, Professor Leaper (2022) proposed an integrative developmental systems model to understand variations in gender identity development in the context of peer groups.
+In a chapter appearing in Advances in Child Development and Behavior, Leaper (2011) identified possible ways that different theories could be bridged, while also explaining reasons why this is often difficult to achieve theoretical integration in psychology.
+In a recent paper in Gender and Sexuality Development, Professor Leaper (2022) presented an integrative developmental systems model to understand variations in gender identity development in the context of peer groups.
+Most recently, in British Journal of Developmental Psychology, Leaper (2024) proposed expanding the ambivalent sexism model to the study of children as well as considering ambivalent sexism toward gender-minoritized and sexual-minoritized persons.